arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 The Nicla will communicate with the Portenta H7 through BLE advertising any event to the host that will receive and forward the notification to the Arduino IoT cloud using Wi-Fi®.

 The Nicla Voice is powered by a LiPo battery inside its enclosure.
-The Portenta H7 will be powered by a 5VDC USB adapter accompanied by a cooling fan.
+The Portenta H7 will be powered by a 5 VDC USB adapter.
+Although the Portenta H7 can work for long periods without needing external cooling, it is always recommended to keep the devices that are working 24/7 as cool as possible, having the Portenta H7 enclosure a cooling fan connected.

 ## Intruder Detector System Overview